Intermodal Rail Volume Index (ORAIL)

 Loaded or empty

-• A container will have the letter “L” or “E” as the last character in the ticker to designate whether the container is loaded or empty
+• A container will have the letter “L” or “E” as the last character in the ticker to designate whether the container is loaded or empty.

 • A loaded 20’ container inbound to Chicago would be IRAIL20L.CHI

-Volume compared to past year, month, week or fortnight
+Volume compared to past year or month

 • These tickers can be used in aggregate (e.g., ORAILLY.USA), outbound from a particular destination (e.g., ORAILLY.CHI) or between an origin-destination pair (e.g., ORAILLY.LAXDAL)